 Internal fraud drains approximately $4 trillion dollars annually from global businesses, according to the Association of Certified Fraud Examiners (ACFE).
 According to ACFE's latest Report to the Nations, the median internal fraud loss in manufacturing and production companies is $240,000.

 Although companies can experience pilferage from customers, vendors and other sources, employees account for the highest losses, when taking into account offenses such as fraudulent insurance claims, unauthorized time off and theft of proprietary information.
 Crimes can be as simple as stealing company supplies or as complex as sophisticated financial statement fraud.

 More specifically, fraud by managers and key executives generates the highest dollar losses because these employees are in a good position to falsify financial, credential, work-related or test-related documents for personal gain.

 What can your company do to prevent theft?
-The ACFE Report found these measures are effective:
+The ACFE report found these measures to be effective:

-Take a zero tolerance stand on fraud.
-With a few basic procedures in place, internal business theft can be significantly reduced — or even eliminated — so your construction business can flourish.
+Take a zero-tolerance stand on fraud.
+With a few basic procedures in place, internal business theft can be significantly reduced -- or even eliminated -- so your manufacturing business can flourish.
 Ask your accounting firm for more information.

 *Securities offered through 1st Global Capital Corp.
 Member FINRA, SIPC.
 Investment advisory services offered through 1st Global Advisors, Inc. We currently have individuals licensed to offer securities in the states of AL, AZ, CA, CO, CT, FL, GA, HI, ID, IL, IN, KY, MI, MS, MO, NV, NJ, NC, OH, RI, TN, TX, WA, WV and WI.
 This is not an offer to sell securities in any other state or jurisdiction.